No Conviction Recorded in South Australia

-In South Australia there are two ways to obtain a penalty with a no conviction recorded.
-The first is with a trifling application, and the second under section 16 of the Criminal Law (Sentencing) Act 1988 which allows the court not to impose a conviction in a much larger range of circumstances.
-For this to occur the court needs to consider whether the offence warrants a fine or community service; whether the defendant is likely to commit the offence again, and if there is a good reason for not recording a conviction which can include your age, character, mental condition, the fact the act was trifling, or if the conviction is going to affect employment and travel opportunities.
+In South Australia there are two ways that a person who is found guilty of an offence can receive a penalty with no conviction recorded.
+The first is with a trifling application, and the second is with an application under section 16 of the Criminal Law (Sentencing) Act 1988, which allows the court not to impose a conviction in a range of circumstances.
+For this to occur the court needs to consider whether the offence warrants a fine or community service; whether the defendant is likely to commit the offence again, and if there is a good reason for not recording a conviction such as the defendant’s age, character, mental condition, the fact the act was trifling, or if the conviction is going to affect employment and travel opportunities.

 What is a Trifling Application?